Solid Cache in Rails 8: When the Database Is the Right Cache

 migrations_paths: db/cache_migrate

-Then in production Rails config:
+Then in the Rails environment config:

 # config/environments/production.rb